SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 they explicitly express no further interest in the topic by unsubscribing.
 The Messaging Service stops retaining (storing) a given message when there are no backlogs that reference it anymore.

-The following diagram shows the lifecycle of a consumer backlog in relation to it associated client connection(s).
+The following diagram shows the lifecycle of a consumer backlog in relation to its associated client connection(s).
 The backlog is created when the consumer first connects to the Messaging Service and is only destroyed when it is explicitly unsubscribed.
 The consumer's backlog is maintained, even if its client connection is interrupted.
 This is needed for reliable messaging, allowing the consumer to not miss messages during connection outages, but comes at a cost of explicit lifecycle management.